clayball/fundamental-fledgling/README.md

     - A few examples

 - Highlight some features of the PyCharm IDE
-    - Project structure
+    - Project files and Structure
+    - Database connectivity
     - markdown support (plugins)
-    - Database connectivity
     - Project settings (interpreter, debugger)

 - Demo the following.. this highlights a general process and workflow